 All staff - not just those senior managers meeting with us, but every single person we passed as we toured the property was warm, courteous & welcoming - so much so we felt like VIPs!

 We sat around one of the bar tables in the hotel lobby and, once introductions were complete, we spoke about the Hydrofinity machine recently installed - we were pleased to hear that both the housekeeping and laundry teams had been highly impressed by how well the system is performing.

 In fact, the team are already increasing the percentage of hotel linens being washed in the Hydrofinity machine, thanks to the results they are seeing - including great performance, reliability and monthly savings of £953 costs, 75,880 litres of water & 3,110kWh of electricity.
-(That means a million litres of water will be saved each year with just one Hydrofinity machine!)
+(That means it will save a million litres of water each year with just one Hydrofinity machine!)